-Export extensions
+# Export extensions

 This type of extension allows us to retrieve an *exportable version* of a given meta-model object.
 Like other extensions, specifications retrieved from this endpoint will enlarge the list of options available on the IDE.

-Specification
+## Specification

-The structure of a export specification must be like this:
+An export extension must be like this:

 {

-"extensionType": "export",
+"type": "export",

 "elementType": "string",